 How to build a resilient workforce for tomorrow

-2 months ago by Adapted from MyCareersFuture / Back to all blogs
+over 2 years ago by Adapted from MyCareersFuture / Back to all blogs

 What entails a future workforce?
 One that rests on resilience.

 According to Deloitte Global’s third annual survey which explored the influence of Industry 4.0, the application of digital technology, machine learning and real-time data at the workplace, 46% of C-suite executives revealed they lacked the knowledge required for a future workforce.
 Only one-fifth of executives found their organisations ready, while 10% reported making good progress bringing in the right talent to future-proof the company.

 This points to the need for business leaders to invest in workforce planning strategies to keep our organisations relevant in the volatile economy.
 Understanding the needs of our workforce vis-a-vis expectations of the future enable us to build greater workforce resilience.

 What are some ways leaders can shape their workforce for tomorrow?

 1. Leverage new technologies